catspeed-cc/sd-webui-forge-docker/README.md

 Afterwards you can call the menu with `sdf-menu` from any subdirectory of the project root.
 Each time you complete a command it loops back to the main menu, where you can run a different command or quit.

+Optionally you may also run the scripts directly from any subdirectory of the project root.
+Start typing "docker-" and hit tab to see all the current scripts.

 You will notice the main configurations are editable via this menu (using nano) - this script is compatible with SSH.

+Not yet possible to edit the Custom/Cut-down install config (`docker-compose.combined.yaml`) that must be done manually as you must configure it, then copy it to your docker-compose.yaml

 ## Installation from GitHub